andrewpareles/void-editor/CONTRIBUTING.md

-# Welcome!
+# Contributing to LineMage

-Welcome!
-Here is a guide on how to contribute to void :).
+This is a guide on how to contribute to LineMage.
 We want to make it as easy to contribute as possible, so if you have any questions or comments please reach out via email or discord!

-Void is a fork of the of [vscode](https://github.com/microsoft/vscode) repository.
-Right now, we use a [VS Code extension](https://code.visualstudio.com/api/get-started/your-first-extension) to create most of void's functionality, but we also edit parts of the IDE in cases where we need more functionality.
+LineMage is a fork of the of [vscode](https://github.com/microsoft/vscode) repository.
+Right now, we use a [VS Code extension](https://code.visualstudio.com/api/get-started/your-first-extension) to create most of LineMage's functionality, but we also edit parts of the IDE in cases where we need more functionality.
 See below for instructions on how to contribute to the extension.
 If you want to make a change to the entire IDE please see VS Code's [how to contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute) page, which goes over how to install dependencies and run the VS Code IDE, which works the same way as our IDE (you can often skip to the "How to Contribute" section).

+# Ways to Contribute

 ## Getting started